Toronto’s Drug Checking Service

 Overview

 People who use drugs in Toronto have long advocated for access to drug checking in an effort to reduce the harms associated with using drugs from the unregulated supply.
+In collaboration with its partners, the CDPE was able to make that happen by acquiring funding to support the design and implementation of an offsite drug checking pilot program, which came to be known as Toronto’s Drug Checking Service.

 Financial Supporters